How to do Transcendental Meditation (TM) and my experience doing it

 Moreover, TM can be performed anywhere - while you’re waiting in line, at busy airports, etc. All you need is your mantra.
 No phone, no apps, no internet.

-Lastly, there’s a lot of research that supports that TM greatly helps in reducing stress, anxiety here
+Lastly, there’s a lot of research that supports that TM greatly helps in reducing stress and anxiety.
+You can read more about the research on TM’s benefits here

 How to do TM?

-Now that I’ve hopefully convinced you to give TM a shot, let’s go over how you can get to do the practice by yourself.
+Now that I’ve hopefully convinced you to give TM a shot, let’s go over how you can practice it by yourself.

-The way the TM technique was made popular around the world was through signing up for very expensive courses with teachers that guide you in choosing a mantra for your meditation.
+The TM technique was popularized worldwide through expensive courses with teachers who guide you in choosing a mantra for your meditation.

 Transcendental Meditation mantras list